Fabric Shopping with a ProSimplify making decisions at the fabric store by systematically comparing swatches.

 • Take advantage of bridge colors that can unite two other colors.
 For example, the eye can jump easily between two prints with common elements when bridged by the right color in binding, piping, pieced bands, or details like pocket flaps and collars.

 The sketches below show how the finalists might be used to make a versatile ensemble.
-Clockwise from top left: blue chiffon camisole, surplice top and skirt from wool knit print, lacy wool knit shawl, and dull pink gabardine jacket and pants.
-At center, silk broadcloth pinstripe pants.
+From left to right: (top row) blue chiffon camisole, surplice top and skirt from wool knit print, (bottom row) lacy wool knit shawl, dull pink gabardine jacket and pants, and silk broadcloth pinstripe pants.

 • After gathering lots of swatches, take them to lunch (I do this when I’ve traveled some distance to the store and want to make purchases on the same day, but you can take your swatches home if you prefer).
 Spread them out on a white tablecloth under good light and start eliminating.
 Play with them, interweave and overlay them.
 Soon the strongest combinations will emerge.
 Now be ruthless, and get the others out of sight.